 She is a founding partner of Artisans’ Gallery offering jewelry made of semiprecious stones, pearls, crystals and beads of all kinds.
 Custom designs are happily accepted for bridal parties, gifts or personal pieces.
 Lori offers “earrings while you wait” when she is working at The Gallery on Fridays.

 When not at Artisans’ Gallery, Lori can be found at The Warren Store where she is the Buyer for The More Store.
-She lives in Warren with four cats and two horses.

 Abby is a graduate of Virginia Commonwealth University with a degree in Fine Art.
 She studied wood working, furniture design and jewelry making as well as traditional studio arts.
 She travelled around the country before setting down roots in Vermont where she enrolled in a wheel throwing class at a local pottery studio and discovered the wonders of clay.